Tools & Resources▼

 |A C F IS R||Mutual Fund||Balanced/Hybrid||Conservative Allocation|

-The fund met its primary goal of current income and long-term growth of income during second quarter 2015.
-The fund’s 12-month distribution yield for Class A Shares at the end of quarter was 5.43% net, with an SEC yield of 4.49%.
-The fund’s distribution yield is well above the S&P 500 yield at 2.05%; Dow Jones Select Dividend Index at 3.85%; 10 year Treasury yield at 2.35% and Morningstar Conservative Allocation at approximately 2.07%.
-The fund received three dividend increases during the second quarter including Hospitality Properties Trust, Kinder Morgan, and Principal Financial Group.
+Federated Capital Income Fund met its primary goal of current income and long-term growth of income during fourth quarter of 2015.
+The fund’s 12-month distribution yield for Class A Shares at NAV, at the end of quarter was 5.54% net, with an SEC yield of 4.43%.
+The fund’s yield was well above the S&P 500’s yield of 2.15%, the Dow Jones Select Dividend Index yield of 3.93%, the 10-year Treasury yield of 2.27% and the Morningstar Conservative Allocation yield of approximately 2.19%.
+The fund received eight dividend increases during the quarter, including Boeing, Pfizer, and Merck.

-Performance quoted represents past performance which is no guarantee of future results.
+Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on Performance tab.
 Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.

-Click the Performance tab for standard fund performance.
+Click the Performance tab for standard fund performance

 The fund continues to strive to achieve its primary goal of current income and long-term growth of income with capital appreciation as a secondary objective.

+We remain broadly diversified within equity market sectors, with a prudent approach to balancing income, risk and long-term total return.
 The fund’s equity holdings are positioned within a diversified portfolio of income-producing securities and dividend-growing stocks with favorable valuations, strong balance sheets and improving business fundamentals.
 The portfolio continues to aim for high yield and consistent dividend growth.